 The management of organizations needs to consider the risk across the respective operating disciplines, to satisfy the Audit Standard ISO 19011:2018.
 The post-2015 Standards are risk-based and require risk-driven management.

-The post-2015 Standards are intended to engage Top Management through risk-based decisions to facilitate its context, strategic direction and interested parties.
+The post-2015 Standards are intended to engage Top Management through risk-based decisions to facilitate its context, strategic direction, and interested parties.
 The Operations consider the risk of failure of the processes to meet the objectives of the organization, set by Top Management at Management Review.
 Organizations continue to maintain silo management, in spite of the risk-based standards.
 ISO 19011:2018 directs that combined or integrated audits be conducted across multi-disciplinary organizational processes.
 For example, if a company is ISO 9001 certified, other discipline risks still exist.

-The Single Management System is an award-winning Quality Assurance Institute alternate management method; made possible by the post-2015 Management Systems and called out in 19011:2018 Audit Standard.
+The Single Management System is an award-winning Quality Assurance Institute alternate management method; made possible by the post-2015 Management Systems and referenced in the 19011:2018 Audit Standard.

 Transitioning from silo to risk-driven management